Sydney-Informatics-Hub/Somatic-ShortV/README.md

         qsub gatk4_filtermutectcalls_run_parallel.pbs

 # Cite us to support us!

+The Somatic-ShortV pipeline can be cited as DOI: 10.48546/workflowhub.workflow.148.1

 If you use our pipelines, please cite us:

-Sydney Informatics Hub, Core Research Facilities, University of Sydney, 2021, *The Sydney Informatics Hub Bioinformatics Repository*, \<date accessed\>, <https://doi.org/10.48546/workflowhub.workflow.148.1>
+Sydney Informatics Hub, Core Research Facilities, University of Sydney, 2021, The Sydney Informatics Hub Bioinformatics Repository, <date accessed>, https://github.com/Sydney-Informatics-Hub/Bioinformatics

 # Acknowledgements